 - Marketing materials: This probably sounds like a given, but many companies don’t invest in the support staff to be able to properly deliver marketing materials within the busy and unpredictable schedule that agents and agencies have.
 And, it’s not just product or carrier marketing materials, you should have access to prospecting programs that help you drive sales.Marketing materials that support how you and your team execute sales strategies in doctor’s offices, pharmacies, food pantries, lead programs, and other various grass roots community initiatives to drive enrollments.
 And, marketing materials that can be branded for your agency!

-- Lead programs: This is a big one and always a moving target.
+- Lead programs: Lead generation is a big one and always a moving target.
+This is a big one and always a moving target.
 Lead programs are in abundance and you should expect your field marketing organization to stay proactive on the various lead programs available in the market place.
 Common leads are direct mail, digital, and warm inbound transfers.

 - Financial Support: Co-op dollars, aka, financial support to help with your annual marketing costs for AEP and year round sales.
 Field marketing organizations at the top of the hierarchy with the insurance companies can provide financial assistance that can be used for a variety of agency growth initiatives.